tumblr/docs/web-platform.md

 ### `getCssMap`

-One major difference in our new version of the site is the way our stylesheets and class names are compiled.
+When compared to the previous version, one major difference in our current version of the site is the way our stylesheets and class names are compiled.
 No longer are the class names engineers write in the source code the ones that end up in the actual version of the site.
 This makes DOM manipulation a tricky proposal, from an extension's point of view.
 This function is intended to bridge that gap.

 In TypeScript terms, the function is typed like this: